-- (FTR) FULL TIME REGULAR The employee regularly works between 30 to 40 hours per week.
+- (FTR) FULL TIME REGULAR The employee regularly works between 30 to 40 hours per week. - (PTR) PART TIME REGULAR The employee regularly works between twenty (20) and twentynine (29) hours per week.
 This is a benefitted position which requires that the position be posted for at least 2 weeks on the Research Foundation website.
-Employees hired into this category are eligible for full benefits. - (PTR) PART TIME REGULAR The employee regularly works between twenty (20) and twenty-nine (29) hours per week.
-This is a benefitted position which requires that the position be posted for at least 2 weeks on the Research Foundation website.
-Employees hired into this category are eligible for pro-rated holidays and time off upon hire, and pro-rated retirement contributions after two (2) consecutive years of employment in the eligible category. - (SHR) SHORT HOUR REGULAR The employee regularly works under 20 hours per week.
-This is a benefitted position which requires that the position be posted for at least 2 weeks on the Research Foundation website.
-Employees hired into this category are eligible for pro-rated holidays upon hire. - (TEM) TEMPORARY The employee works twenty-eight (28) hours or less per week.
-Hours are not to exceed 1000 hours in any rolling twelve (12) months from their date of hire and the total length of employment is not to exceed twenty-four (24) months.
-This is a non-benefitted position which does not require that the position be posted on the Research Foundation website. - (STU) STUDENT ASSISTANT Positions within this category are limited to 20 hours per week and must be filled by undergraduate students of CSULB who are enrolled in at least six (6) units of instruction.
-Hours are not to exceed 1000 hours in any rolling twelve (12) months from their date of hire.
-This is a non-benefitted position which does not require that the position be posted on the Research Foundation website. - (GRA) GRADUATE ASSISTANT Positions within this category are limited to 20 hours per week and must be filled by graduate students of CSULB who are enrolled in at least three (3) units of instruction.
-Hours are not to exceed 1000 hours in any rolling twelve (12) months from their date of hire.
-This is a non-benefitted position which does not require that the position be posted on the Research Foundation website.

-- (CAS) CASUAL LABOR Describes individuals whose employment is intermittent or who works on a short-term "as needed" basis.
-Hours are not to exceed 1000 hours in any rolling twelve (12) months from their date of hire.
-This is a non-benefitted position which does not require that the position be posted on the Research Foundation website. - (FAE) FACULTY ADDITIONAL EMPLOYMENT Primary employment is a teaching position with CSULB.
+Employees hired into this category are eligible for pro-rated holidays and time off upon hire and pro-rated pension contributions after two (2) consecutive years of employment in the eligible category. - (SHR) SHORT HOUR REGULAR The employee works under 20 hours per week. - (TEM) T EMPORARY The employee works twenty-eight (28) hours or less per week and assignments are six (6) months or less. - (STU) STUDENT ASSISTANT Positions within this category are limited to 20 hours per week, do not attain "Regular" status and must be filled by undergraduate students of CSULB who are enrolled in at least six units of instruction. \ - (GRA) GRADUATE ASSISTANT Position within this category are limited to 20 hours per week, do not attain "Regular" status and must be filled by graduate students of CSULB who are enrolled in at least three units of instruction. \ - (CAS) CASUAL LABOR Describes individuals whose employment is intermittent or who works on a short-term "as needed" basis. - (FAE) FACULTY ADDITIONAL EMPLOYMENT Primary employment is a teaching position with CSULB.
 Receives direct payments for work performed on a Research Foundation project within the guidelines set by the Research Foundation and the CSULB Office of Academic Personnel.
-Combined hours between the Research Foundation, University and/or any other auxiliary are limited to 125% effort.
-This is a non-benefitted position which does not require that the position be posted on the Research Foundation website. - (SAE) STAFF ADDITIONAL EMPLOYMENT Primary employment is a staff position with CSULB.
+Combined hours between the Research Foundation, University and/or any other auxiliary are limited to 125% effort. - (SAE) STAFF ADDITIONAL EMPLOYMENT Primary employment is a staff position with CSULB.
 Receives direct payments for work performed on a Research Foundation project within the guidelines set by the Research Foundation and the CSULB Office of Staff Personnel.

 Combined hours between the Research Foundation, University and/or any other auxiliary are limited to 125% effort.
-This is a non-benefitted position which does not require that the position be posted on the Research Foundation website.
-Dual employment between the Research Foundation and the University is subject to review prior to the start date and may require the payment of overtime.